Sarthakrakhra/Group15-4177-Backend/README.md

 _Completed by Sally Keating_

 - With this feature it is extremely important to ensure users find the process intuitive.
 Therefore, I used basic methods and realiable UI to ensure the task is straight forward.
-- I created this feature using
+- I created this feature using both front and back-end as the user will have to upload a file to the front-end and then it will be stored on the backend.
+- This process can be seen by navigating to `/upload`